isuparnopal/RF_respiration_monitoring/README.md

 Fig. 7.
 Single Radio Set Up
 </p>

 In the two radio set up, an attempt was made to replicate the concept of Fresnel zones suggested in [4].
-We placed two Pluto radios at a distance of appproximately 70cm apart, similar to the experiment suggested in the paper.
+We placed two Pluto radios at a distance of appproximately 140 cm apart.
 Taking these two radio positions as our focii, concentric ellipses are approximately estimated using the formula from [4] shown below corresponding to our carrier wavelength of 12.5 cm (2.4 GHz).

 <p align="center">
 <img width="457" alt="Screenshot 2020-12-16 at 9 28 03 PM" src="https://user-images.githubusercontent.com/73725580/102447808-a4361300-3fe5-11eb-9472-b572b3f8429b.png">